Coin-Gulter/restaurant-voting-api/README.md

 ## Running Tests

-To run tests using PyTest, use the following command:
+To run tests using PyTest, use the following command in the main project directory:

 ```bash
 pytest